 What else can you do to support and plump your brain volume up if you’ve been loading up on coffee on the regular?
 Here are few ways backed by science…

 - Sit in the sun – Low vitamin D levels are linked to smaller brains.
-So be sure to get more vitamin D from sunlight or take a quality supplement, like Peak D3™.
+So be sure to get more vitamin D from sunlight or take a quality supplement.

 - Eat your fish – Higher levels of EPA and DHA from fish oil have been shown to lead to larger total brain and hippocampal volumes.
-Up your levels by eating fatty fish, like salmon and sardines, or take a supplement rich in the fatty acids, like Peak Krill Oil™.
+Up your levels by eating fatty fish, like salmon and sardines, or take a supplement rich in fatty acids.

 - Get your exercise – Exercise is one of the easiest ways to boost your brain volume as you age.
 And it requires no specialized equipment or classes.